llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

   # Inconsistent optimization level.
   $ clang++ -std=c++20 -O3 -DNDEBUG Use.cpp -fprebuilt-module-path=.

-Currently, Clang accepts the above example though it may produce surprising results if the debugging code depends on consistent use of ``NDEBUG`` in other translation units.
+Currently, Clang accepts the above example, though it may produce surprising results if the debugging code depends on consistent use of ``NDEBUG`` in other translation units.

 Object definition consistency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The C++ language requires that the same declarations in different translation units have the same definition, which is known as the One Definition Rule (ODR).
-Prior to modules, the compiler cannot perform strong ODR violation checking because it only sees one translation unit at a time.
-With use of modules, the compiler can perform checks for ODR violations across translation units.
+The C++ language requires that declarations of the same entity in different translation units have the same definition, which is known as the One Definition Rule (ODR).
+Prior to modules, the compiler was not able to perform strong ODR violation checking because it only sees one translation unit at a time.
+Now, with use of modules, the compiler can perform checks for ODR violations across translation units.

 However, the current ODR checking mechanisms are not perfect.
 There are a significant number of false positive ODR violation diagnostics, where the compiler incorrectly diagnoses two identical declarations as having different definitions.
 Further, true positive ODR violations are not always reported.
-Additionally, MSVC does not currently perform ODR checking for declarations in the global module fragment.

 To give a better user experience, improve compilation performance, and for consistentency with MSVC, ODR checking of declarations in the global module